Face Masks Are Required

 When you visit the museum, you’ll see signs reminding you to maintain a safe social distance.
 Please follow these and other directional signs and remember to give everyone enough space—at least six feet between your group and others around you!

-Carnegie Museum of Art has always been concerned about the air quality in our galleries for guest comfort and the care of our collections and exhibits.
+Carnegie Museums of Art and Natural History have always been concerned about the air quality in our galleries and exhibits for guest comfort and the care of our collections.
 The quality of the air circulating in our facilities is even more important during the current pandemic.
 One of the facilities team’s top priorities is to monitor all HVAC systems, regularly checking all air filters in our buildings to ensure they are functioning correctly.
 Our facilities team has also increased the amount of outdoor air introduced into all ventilated areas by up to 15%, which further improves ventilation in our office and gallery spaces.
 The exceptions are certain climate-controlled art galleries and collection-storage areas.
-We are also periodically spraying air filters with an anti-microbial viricide to ensure that circulated air in our buildings is sanitized before it is blown into office and non-art gallery spaces.
+We are also periodically spraying air filters with an anti-microbial viricide to ensure that circulated air in our buildings is sanitized before it is blown into office and non-exhibit spaces.